 More than half of Israel is comprised of desert and with that come desert loving creatures like snakes and scorpions.
 Fortunately, unless you have adventurous plans hiking in remote wilderness, it is highly unlikely you will encounter either of these creatures.

 If you have plans to take a swim in the sea, you can run the risk of getting stung by a jellyfish.
 Although painful, these stings usually don’t require medical attention.
-If serious swelling occurs or you develop an allergic reaction, immediate medical attention should be sought.
+If serious swelling occurs, or you develop an allergic reaction, difficulty breathing, chest pain, muscle cramps, severe vomiting or numbness, seek immediate medical attention.

 7. In the case of illness or an emergency, how does Israel’s healthcare system work?